percona/community/content/blog/2022-02-14-poll-keep-time-for-metrics.md

 slug: poll-metrics-keep
 ---

 Hello everyone!
-New release of VictoriaMetrics have many interesting features.
-One of them is [downsampling](https://docs.victoriametrics.com/#downsampling).
+We are indeed excited to announce that the new release of VictoriaMetrics has many exciting features, one of them being [downsampling](https://docs.victoriametrics.com/#downsampling).

-Downsampling help to reduce disk space usage and improve query perfomance in a big and long time series.
-It applied independently per each time series.
-But this feature working only with time series with big number of samples per each series.
+Downsampling helps to reduce disk space usage and improves query performance in a big and long time series if applied independently per each time series.
+However, this feature works only with a large number of samples per series.

-We want to implement downsampling in our future releases, but we strongly want to know how long you keep metrics in PMM.
-Please help us and go to page with our [poll](https://forums.percona.com/t/how-long-do-you-keep-the-metrics-in-pmm/14236).
+As we are keen on implementing downsampling in our future releases, we would like to understand how long you keep your metrics in PMM.
+Please go to the [Poll](https://forums.percona.com/t/how-long-do-you-keep-the-metrics-in-pmm/14236) page and provide your inputs.

-Thank you for helping us out!
+We appreciate your help.
+Thank You!

 ---